Jump to:

 - Optional ingredients: Add small-cut veggies that aren't watery, like carrots, corn, peas, broccolini, or Chinese broccoli.

-Step 2: Break up the rice grains with a fork.
-For fresh-cooked rice, spread it on a plate and fluff the rice grains.
-Let it cool.
+Step 2: Break up the rice with a fork.
+If using freshly cooked rice, spread it on a plate and fluff it up so the grains separate.
+Let it cool first.

-Step 3: Cut up 1½ cups leftover adobo into small pieces.
-Remove the fat layer that has solidified.
+Step 3: Cut the leftover adobo into small pieces.
+Remove the layer of fat that has solidified.

-Step 4: Save about 3 tablespoons of the sauce.
+Step 4: Set aside about 3 tablespoons of the sauce.

-Step 6: Lower to medium heat and cover to trap the steam and cook the egg.
+Step 6: Lower the heat to medium and cover so the egg can finish cooking from the steam.

-Step 8: Over medium-high heat, fry adobo meat for about 3 minutes until slightly crisp.
-Lower to medium heat and add the sauce.
+Step 8: Over medium-high heat, cook the adobo for about 3 minutes, until lightly crisp.
+Lower the heat to medium, then add the sauce.

-Step 9: Add 3 cups of leftover rice and spread it out to break up any clumps.
+Step 9: Add 3 cups leftover rice and break up any clumps.
+Stir until the rice is evenly coated and the adobo is well mixed in.

-Step 10: Keep tossing until heated through for about 5 minutes.
+Step 10: Toss for about 5 minutes, or until heated through.
 Season with salt, pepper, or soy sauce as needed.

-Add scallions, saving some for garnish.
-Mix them together and turn off the heat.
+Add the scallions, save some for garnish, then turn off the heat.

-Garnish with more scallions and fried garlic or shallots.
-You can also use spring onions, parsley, or cilantro.
+Garnish with scallions and fried garlic or shallots.
+Parsley or cilantro also work.

 Cooking Tips